GYC-lab/lib_gyc/README.md

 The styles of the plot are defined with keys like `Name`, `NumControlPoints`, `LeadRGB` and so on.
 Hence, this approach is applied to my user-defined functions `gplot()` and `gcontour()` with `gcontourline()`, which are used to plot curves and contours respectively.
-Additionally, the plot settings are inspired by the previous group report of *T. Wang*.

 ### Features